SimonMaracine/checkers-engine/engine/protocol.md

 Messages from GUI to engine are also called *commands*.

-The string of a message can contain arbitrary whitespace around tokens.
+A message can contain arbitrary whitespace around tokens.

 If a received command is invalid in any way, it should be ignored completely by the engine.
+Exception: move and position strings may not be validated.

 Messages can consist of any number of characters and, as a consequence, any number of tokens.
 Both the GUI and the engine should account for messages of any size.